Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Equilibrium analysis

-\begin{assumption} All cells in a path have the same model parameters, except for a decrease in the number of cell lanes after the $\numnbcells$ upstream-most cells. \end{assumption}

-We use $\ffvelocity_\pathidx$ to denote the free-flow velocity of path $\pathidx$.
-Using Assumption \ref{assump:bottleneck}, we present a theoretical result that completely analytically characterizes the road latencies that can occur at equilibrium.
+In a slight abuse of notation, we use the subscript $\pathidx$ for parameters that are constant over a path under Assumption \ref{asmp:parallel}, and the superscript $\text{n}$ for cells before the bottleneck and $\text{b}$ for the bottleneck and cells downstream of it.
+We now present a theoretical result that completely analytically characterizes the path latencies that can occur at equilibrium.

-\begin{theorem} At equilibrium, a road $\pathidx$ with flow dynamics described by \eqref{eq:state_updates} will have the same autonomy level in all cells.
+\begin{theorem} Under Assumption~\ref{asmp:parallel} a path $\pathidx$ with flow dynamics described in Section~\ref{sec:flow_dynamics} that is at Path Equilibrium will have the same autonomy level in all cells.
 Denote this autonomy level $\autlev_{\pathidx}$.
-Under Assumption \ref{assump:bottleneck}, if the vehicle flow demand is strictly less than the minimum cell capacity, the road will have no congested cells.
-Otherwise, the road will have any of the following latencies, where $\gamma_\pathidx \in \{0, 1, 2, \ldots, \numnbcells\}$:
+If the vehicle flow demand is strictly less than the minimum cell capacity, the path will have no congested cells.
+Otherwise, the path will have one of the following latencies, where $\gamma_\pathidx \in \{0, 1, 2, \ldots, \numnbcells\}$:

 \end{theorem} \begin{proof} The proof is composed of three lemmas.
-We first establish a property of road equilibria that allows us to treat the vehicle flow as if it were composed of a single car type.
-With this, we use the CTM model to characterize possible equilibria on a road.
+We first establish a property of path equilibria that allows us to treat the vehicle flow as if it were composed of a single car type.
+With this, we use the CTM to characterize possible equilibria on a path.
 We then derive the delay associated with each congested cell.
 Combining the latter two lemmas yields the theorem.
-We begin with a lemma based on the definition of equilibrium, in which there is constant incoming flow of each car type.